Spock's Beard: Ted Leonard era (2011–present)

 Spock's Beard played the Sweden Rock Festival in June and the High Voltage Festival in July 2011.
 On both occasions, Enchant vocalist Ted Leonard filled in for Nick D'Virgilio, who was unavailable to perform.
 The High Voltage performance featured an appearance by Neal Morse, who reunited with the band for the end of "The Light" and "June", which was later released as a live album.
 On November 18, 2011, D'Virgilio announced his departure from the band, citing personal reasons and other commitments.
 Two days later, it was announced on the band's official website that Leonard and touring drummer Jimmy Keegan would be joining the band.

 On April 2, 2013, Spock's Beard released Brief Nocturnes and Dreamless Sleep, their first studio album in this lineup.
 The recording and mastering of the album was funded using the crowdsourcing site Indiegogo and featured songwriting contributions from Neal Morse.
 On April 22, 2015, the band announced that their twelfth album would be titled The Oblivion Particle and released later that year.
 It came out on August 21, 2015.
 Later that year, the band issued The First Twenty Years, a compilation album spanning their entire career.
 It included a new song written by Neal Morse, "Falling for Forever", which featured every past and current member of the band, with the exception of John Ballard.

-In July 2016, the current lineup of the band reunited with D'Virgilio and Neal Morse for shows at Morsefest in Cross Plains, Tennessee, and at the Night of the Prog festival in Lorelei, Germany, to perform Snow in its entirety.
+In July 2016, the band reunited with D'Virgilio and Neal Morse for shows at Morsefest in Cross Plains, Tennessee, and at the Night of the Prog festival in Lorelei, Germany, to perform Snow in its entirety.
 On October 12, 2016, Keegan announced that he was leaving the band for personal reasons.
-D'Virgilio filled in on drums and backing vocals for their performance on Cruise to the Edge 2017.
+D'Virgilio filled in on drums and backing vocals for their performance on the shipboard festival Cruise to the Edge 2017.
 On March 25, 2017, it was confirmed that D'Virgilio had agreed to play on the band's upcoming thirteenth album, with recording expected to begin in May of that year On February 28, 2018, Dave Meros announced that the new album would be titled Noise Floor and would be released on May 25, 2018.
 On June 13, Spock's Beard announced a tour in support of the album, with former Saga drummer Mike Thorne as a touring drummer.